LeonMusCoden/pyContabo/README.md

 Contabo offers web hosting with dedicated servers, colocation, and VPS hosting plans.
 Contabo API allows you to manage your resources using HTTP requests.

+This Client aims to make using the API easier, for example with a simple-to-understand syntax and automatic authentication.

 This client is unofficial.

 [Documentation](https://xleon-python.github.io/pyContabo/)